-When a defendant has been convicted of more than one count, the court shall:

-- (a) Group the counts resulting in conviction into distinct Groups of Closely-Related Counts ("Groups") by applying the rules specified in §3D1.2. - (b) Determine the offense level applicable to each Group by applying the rules specified in §3D1.3. - (c) Determine the combined offense level applicable to all Groups taken together by applying the rules specified in §3D1.4.
+- (a) When a defendant has been convicted of more than one count, the court shall: - (1) Group the counts resulting in conviction into distinct Groups of Closely-Related Counts ("Groups") by applying the rules specified in §3D1.2. - (2) Determine the offense level applicable to each Group by applying the rules specified in §3D1.3. - (3) Determine the combined offense level applicable to all Groups taken together by applying the rules specified in §3D1.4. - (b) Any count for which the statute mandates imposition of a consecutive sentence is excluded from the operation of §\$3D1.2-3D1.5.
+Sentences for such counts are governed by the provisions of §5G1.2(a).